 - Provider (your) information: NPI, service location, In-Network Provider ID number and any other relevant information required by the insurance provider

 - Diagnosis codes: include all appropriate CPT and ICD-10 codes

 - Referring provider information: doctor’s name and NPI number (some insurance plans may require a referral from your client’s MD, if not you can leave this information blank on your CMS 1500 claim form)

-Creating an intake form for insurance-based clients
+Creating an intake form for insurance-based clients:

 With Healthie’s Form Builder, you can easily create multiple different forms, and charting notes, to be used with your clients.
-There are even a host of pre-created form for you to leverage, including and “Insurance Information” form and a “Billing Information,” form.
+There are even a host of pre-created forms for you to leverage, including and “Insurance Information” form and a “Billing Information,” form.
 The forms that you create can be assigned to an Intake Flow within Healthie, which is a series of electronic paperwork that your client will be prompted to fill out once you add them as a client to Healthie.

 Creating a CMS 1500 Claim in Healthie

-After you complete your chart note on your client, you can take several actions: either save the chart note, export it as a Superbill or export it as a CMS 1500 claim.
+After you complete your chart note on your client, you can take several actions: either save the chart note, export it as a Superbill, or export it as a CMS 1500 claim.
 You can also access Healthie’s CMS 1500 creator by navigating to the “Billing” tab on your provider dashboard > CMS 1500.

 For your convenience when creating insurance claims with Healthie, much of the information you’ve collected during the intake process will auto-fill on your form.
 After creating your first CMS 1500 form in Healthie, subsequent forms will also automatically pre-fill with information (like your provider information, or referring doctor info) to make ongoing claim submission run smoothly.